 360 feedback should involve managers, colleagues, and even clients.
 If you can, choose raters that the employee worked with on a recent big project.

 When you assign raters, give them a timeline.
-It’s important to provide raters with a reasonable amount of time to complete the feedback.
-Especially if they’re rating multiple employees, this can get time-consuming.
+It’s important to provide a reasonable amount of time to complete the feedback as it can get time-consuming, particularly if they’re rating multiple employees.
 Generally, a deadline of two to four weeks is good.

 Also, raters should be given guidelines for completing review forms, which can include open-text questions and ratings.
 Ideally, these forms should be used for every review.
 Remind raters to keep comments focused on work-related actions.